4LT/qc-conduit/README.md

 end (`mangle`) position.
 It moves to a position relative to its **received** value.

+### fx_model_toggle

+A toggleable model/sprite.
+Specify a primary model with `model` and/or a secondary model with `wad`.
+If targeted and the **received** value is 0, the models will be swapped.
+If the **received** value is negative, the model will be set to its primary model.
+If the **received** value is positive, the model will be set to its secondary model.

 ## Misc.
 Improvements

 Grenades getting "stuck" on slopes leading downwards have been fixed.
 (Thanks,